Normal body weight can hide eating disorder in teens, study finds

 “This group of patients is underrecognized and undertreated,” said the study’s senior author, Neville Golden, MD, professor of pediatrics at the Stanford School of Medicine.
 “Our study showed that they can be just as sick medically and psychologically as anorexia nervosa patients who are underweight.”

-The study, publishing online Nov.
+The study, which was published online Nov.
 5 in Pediatrics, shows that large, rapid weight loss is the best predictor of medical and psychological problems in patients with atypical anorexia, not their body weight at diagnosis.
 Dangerously low heart rate and blood pressure, as well as serious electrolyte imbalances and psychological problems, are common in patients with atypical anorexia whose weight is within a normal range, the study found.

 The study’s lead author is registered dietitian Andrea Garber, PhD, adjunct professor of pediatrics at UCSF.